 - Morphospecies can be identified the same day as the field collection. - Morphospecies can be pressed and dried for determination at a later date (RD[12]).
-The Type I field barcode should be pressed with the specimen, and the human readable sampleID should be written directly on the newsprint in which the specimen is pressed. - Morphospecies can be refrigerated for no more than two five days until they can be pressed and/or identified as above.
+The Type I field barcode should be pressed with the specimen, and the human readable sampleID should be written directly on the newsprint in which the specimen is pressed. - Morphospecies should be pressed and/or identified with two days and not more than five days in the refrigerator.
+Following identification, specimens can be discarded or included in the reference herbarium.